JohnYeung-dojjy/LDS_website_LLM/backend/README.md

 # LLM demo

 This is a simple demo project showing that I know how to use LLM :)
+The RAG contains contents from the [LDS website](https://ldsociety.ca/)

 ## Tech stack